aarg/tpm/content/TPM-interviews/_index.md

 TPM interviews may take several weeks of effort.
 Start with doing a bit of research on the company and the specific role you have applied for.
 Explore what is expected of the role based on the job description and your recruiter call.
-Make a list of common questions expected during the interview; reflect on how you would respond to each question.
+Make a list of anticipated questions; reflect on how you would respond to each question.
 It is common practice to ask a few scenario-based questions during the interviews; delve into your experiences to find examples of different situations you have encountered.
 Knowing the answers